 In addition, LCEC’s 375+ employees play a critical role in the restoration plan.
-Employees put their typical job responsibilities on hold to pitch in during restoration, and work around-the-clock to get power restored for each and every customer as quickly as possible.
+Employees put their typical job responsibilities on hold to pitch in during restoration.
+From assessing damage to doing laundry for linemen, each and every employee has an important role

-LCEC has a detailed restoration plan that outlines priorities of electric restoration during large power outages.
-LCEC’s plan first calls for restoration of essential services such as hospitals, traffic signals, shelters, law enforcement.
+LCEC has a thorough restoration plan that outlines priorities of electric restoration during large power outages.
+LCEC’s plan first calls for restoration of critical circuits such as hospitals, traffic signals, shelters, law enforcement.
 Next, power is restored to the largest number of customers.
-The last to be restored are individual services or services that need to be reconnected after repair to their home electrical system.
+The last to be restored are individual services in small pockets or services that need to be reconnected after repair to their home electrical system.

-LCEC does not disconnect power before a storm.
-The utility lets Mother Nature run her course, and begins to restore power to impacted areas once winds are at a safe level.
+Please note that LCEC does not disconnect power before a storm.
+We let Mother Nature run her course, and begin to restore power to impacted areas once winds are at a safe level.

 How customers should prepare for outages